Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Conclusions

 \section{Conclusions}

-In this study, we have predicted tropospheric \ce{O3} which is an influential ground-level air pollutant that can severely damage the environment.
-We have compared six different methods to estimate the tropospheric \ce{O3} concentration and understand the importance of some meteorological variables, trace gases and pollutants in forming the ground-level \ce{O3}.
-This will lead to better policy makings to control the production of such materials or pollutants.
-We have further projected the \ce{O3} concentration for future years and shown that they are competitive with the projections from a global climate model.
-These projected values indicate an increasing trend in the ground level \ce{O3}.
-Therefore, the risk of damages caused by \ce{O3} should get more attention in Taiwan and new policies should be invoked to hinder such increasing trend.
+In this study, we have predicted tropospheric \ce{O3} which is one of the greenhouse gas and an influential ground-level air pollutant that can severely damage the environment.
+We have compared six methods to estimate the tropospheric \ce{O3} concentration and understand the importance of some meteorological variables, trace gases and pollutants in forming the ground-level \ce{O3}.
+The importance of solar radiation is emphasized in the best two models, DNN and LSTM models, which conform to the theoretical study.
+However, all \ce{NOx} and volatile organic compounds (VOCs) are presented to contribute negatively to \ce{O3} prediction, which contradicts the \ce{O3} and \ce{NOx}-VOCs relationship.
+This would promote a direction for future research about undiscovered \ce{O3} formation mechanisms.
+Moreover, the study regarding the importance of the variables or factors will lead to better policy makings to control the production of such materials or pollutants.
+We have further investigated the \ce{O3} concentration under different scenarios and shown that controlling anthropogenic gases, especially CO, could be critical for reducing \ce{O3} in the future considering the facts that the surface temperature and water vapor content may increase.
+Our findings clearly show the various kind of actions that the government should have stricter policies on, to make a better environment for the future.